Is That A Cannon In Your Pocket?

 Laugh AND LOVE Out Loud!

 Isn’t it amazing the ways children find to show love?
 So innocent and clear!
-How do your kids take care of you?
 What is something special someone has done for you to show they care about you?
 What have you done for someone else?
 Shoot me a comment.
 I’m looking forward to hearing all about it.